lsammons/301n2-portfolio_v2/README.md

   11. Properly sized viewport, so that content fits my device's screen.
   12. Responsive navigation, fits any device (touch and click).
   13. Projects display one per row on mobile, viewer can see details easily.
+  14. Use a template to easily create multiple portfolio projects programmatically.
+  15. Use AJAX calls and JSON to hold project information.